ben-albrecht/numsuch/README.md

 # NumSuch
 Porting little bits of code I need from NumPy over to Chapel

+Documents, such as they are, should be available [here](https://buddha314.github.io/numsuch/).

 This is an attempt to collect numerical tools into [Chapel](https://github.com/chapel-lang/chapel) libraries.
 It's a purely amateur effort, since I am by no means a numerical programmer.